iallison/shiv/README.md

-Shiv is a free open source simple cmdb.
+Shiv is a opensource simple cmdb.
+Provides simple interface (web/api/cli) to store and search for host objects.
 ====================================================

 ## <a name='toc'>Table of Contents</a>